pezi/dart_periphery/README.md

 **Support for Multiple Streams**: Enables handling of multiple data streams simultaneously.

-Thhis project is currently still beta and development is ongoing.
+This project is currently still beta and development is ongoing.

 ## 💧 flutter_sensor_tester